Apacheli/Space/lib/util/README.md

 # Space Utilities

-A bunch of independent modules that are consumed by Space.
+A collection of independent modules that are consumed by Space.